Akram9/majmua/README.md

 <br>
 The run the indexer `indexer --all --rotate` to index the database's contents.<br>
 <br>
-It is recommended to go through the Manticore Search docs.<br>
+It is recommended to go through the Manticore Search docs to work with Manticore Search.<br>
 <br>
 <br>
+## Extras
 The database being used initially was MySQL.
 Although it should work fine even now with no change in code.<br>

 Currently, the crawler used is a PHP script.<br>